dhicks/chlorpyrifos/paper.md

 All these regression model specifications assume perfect measurements in the independent variables.
 However, ACS estimates can have large margins of error, especially for subpopulations of difficult-to-survey rural tracts [@SpielmanReducingUncertaintyAmerican2015].
 This kind of measurement error can induce *attenuation bias* or *regression dilution*, in which correlation estimates are shrunk towards 0 [@FrostCorrectingregressiondilution2000].
 In the context of dEJ analysis, attenuation bias is potentially a serious problem, insofar as it leads to the underestimation of environmental disparities.
 That is, measurement error can make distributive environmental injustices seem less serious than they actually are.

 A bootstrap approach was developed to explore the effect of measurement error on the impact estimates.
 In a "basic" or unparameterized bootstrap, independent samples are taken from the observations in the dataset (with replacement), forming a "resampled dataset" of the same size as the dataset.
 These samples approximate drawing a new sample from the original population.
 By calculating model statistics on a set of resampled datasets (1000 resampled datasets is common), we can estimate features of the sampling distribution of the population statistic.
-For example, if $\hat\beta^1, \hat\beta^2, \ldots, \hat\beta^{1000}$ are regression coefficient estimates calculated on 1,000 resampled datasets, $\mathrm{sd}_l(\hat\beta^l)$ estimates the standard error of the coefficient estimate, and quantiles of the $\hat\beta^l$ distribution estimate quantiles of the parameter's sampling distribution.
+For example, if $\hat\beta^1, \hat\beta^2, \ldots, \hat\beta^{1000}$ are regression coefficient estimates calculated on 1,000 resampled datasets, $\mathrm{sd}_l(\hat\beta^l)$ gives an estimate of the standard error of the coefficient estimate and quantiles of the $\hat\beta^l$ distribution give estimated quantiles of the parameter's sampling distribution.

 In the present study, the uncertainty of concern is with the ACS estimates for the IV values.
 Assuming normality for these estimates, resamples can be drawn from the Gaussian distribution centered at the ACS point estimate with standard deviation the ACS margin of error.
 Because spatial observations are not independent, the simple sampling method described above was not applicable to the current data.
 Instead, each resampled dataset comprised the actual observed response values (potential chlorpyrifos exposure) at each actual location, with resampled IV values.